odoo/odoo/doc/howtos/website.rst

 * a template code editor (:menuselection:`Customize --> HTML Editor`) where you can see and edit all templates used for the current page
-* the :guilabel:`Edit` button in the top-left switches to "edit mode" where blocks (snippets) and rich text editing are available
+* the :guilabel:`Edit` button in the top-left switches to "editing mode" where blocks (snippets) and rich text editing are available
 * a number of other features such as mobile preview or :abbr:`SEO (Search Engine Optimization)`